 Save the American River Association

 Our mission is to protect and enhance the wildlife habitat, fishery, and recreational resources of the American River Parkway.
-Our volunteer, non-profit group of more than 600 members and Board of Directors work to ensure that the American River Parkway will survive and prosper for the benefit of future generations.
+Our volunteer, non-profit group of members and Board of Directors work to ensure that the American River Parkway will survive and prosper for the benefit of future generations.